clustervision/trinityX/doc/ps_ha_storage.rst

     For ``dev`` and ``drbd``, additional options to pass to the format command.
 This is especially useful when the backing device requires additional parameters for optimal performance: RAID arrays, SSD, etc.

-..
-This may me useful, but the mount will be managed by a Pacemaker resource.
-Apart from hardcoding the options in the resource (or having a layer of indirection with the options in a separate file or something), I don't see how this can be done.
-And hardcoding isn't good practice, and a layer of indirection is a kludge.

-    ``SHARED_FS_MOUNT_OPTIONS``

-        For ``dev`` and ``drbd``, additional options to pass to the mount command.
-This is especially useful when the backing device requires additional parameters for optimal performance: RAID arrays, SSD, etc.

 NFS exports